clustervision/trinityX/doc/ps_ha_storage.rst

 For ``dev`` and ``drbd``, if the block devices are RAID arrays their creation must be done before the TrinityX installation, and the Pacemaker resources to assemble them on the active node must be configured by the engineer.

 For ``export``, ``dev`` and ``drbd``, a Pacemaker resource to manage the NFS server will be installed.
 It will be colocated on the same controller as the floating IP resource.
-All backend device management and filesystem mount must be completed before the NFS server starts (for example via a pcs resource group).
+Note that in all cases where some Pacemaker resources are provided by the engineer, they most be ordered very carefully and the NFS resource must only run after all previous one (backend device, filesystem, etc) have completed.